There’s no doubt that social media technology has shaped the world and changed human behavior over the past decade.

 Likewise, companies such as ZipRecruiter have used platforms for recognition and rewards to improve employee engagement and have reported that recognising performance increases engagement by almost 60 per cent.

-So, if you want to improve your employees’ communication, collaboration and adoption, selecting an employee engagement platform is a worthy investment.
+So, if you want to improve your employees’ communication, collaboration and adoption, selecting an employee engagement is a worthy investment.
 But recognising employees shouldn’t be left to HR alone as it’s a crucial component of your company’s success.

 Adopting all, or even just some of these methods can make a significant and positive impact on the level of employee engagement.
 Done correctly, your company will undoubtedly witness increased employee morale, productivity and customer satisfaction.